Best Care Homes For Learning Disabilities In the UK

 To find a learning disability care home, you should first speak to your or your loved one’s local council and arrange a care needs assessment.
 During this assessment, the council will recommend what type of care is needed.

-Through Lottie, you can find the best care homes across England that cater to a variety of learning difficulties.
-Below, we’ve highlighted five of our very best homes in different parts of the country, each of which provides a superb level of support to your loved one relating to learning disabilities and other forms of care.
+Through Lottie, you can find the best care homes that cater to a variety of learning difficulties.
+Below, we’ve highlighted nine of our best homes in different parts of England, each of which provides a superb level of support to your loved one relating to learning disabilities and other forms of care.

 Chetwynd House in Nottinghamshire

-Chetwynd House Care Home is a wonderful care home in Nottingham which has a ‘Good’ Care Quality Commission rating across the board.
+Chetwynd House is a wonderful care home in Nottingham which has a ‘Good’ Care Quality Commission rating across the board.
 This home can provide support for residents with learning difficulties.

 Chetwynd House also offers expert residential and dementia care with superb facilities for older adults.
 These amenities, along with a homely design, mean residents can enjoy a comfortable and welcoming care home environment.